State's deaths rise by 228, one day after 197; cases increase 7,711 vs. 6,979

 LONG-TERM CARE

-Thirty-five percent of the deaths, 9,572, are residents and staff of long-term care (60 increase) in data through Wednesday.
-Palm Beach County is second at 933 (5 increase).
-Miami-Dade leads with 950.
+Thirty-five percent of the deaths, 9,649, are residents and staff of long-term care (77 increase).
+Palm Beach County is second at 940 (7 increase).
+Miami-Dade leads with 954.

 NATION